 What Are the Best Strains for Herbal Pain Relief?

 There are six strains that fall into the category of the best Kratom for pain relief.
-They are Indo, Bali, Maeng Da, Borneo, Thai, and Malay.
+They are Indo, Bali, Maeng Da, Borneo, Thai, and Malaysian kratom powder.
 In the above paragraph, there were four characteristics within each variety.
 These characteristics stem from the vein color.
 Each color correlates with different effects and how the kratom would make you feel.

 Typically, the Kratom strain with a red vein has more sedative effects.
 This is not the strain you want to use if you are not in a situation where you could nap if necessary.
 Red vein Kratom would be your choice if you were taking it before going to sleep at night.